coders-school/cpp-fundamentals/module2/05_list.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-It takes more time than getting into the 10th element in `std::vector`.
+It takes more time than getting to the 10th element in `std::vector`.
 <!-- .element: class="fragment fade-in" -->

 ___